 We hold a family event each half term, bringing the children and their families together.
 We run them to celebrate children’s achievements, interest, learning and to raise money for the setting.
 We have had Easter hunts, pond dipping, Christmas parties, sports days and an end of year fun day.
 They have been very successful and build great relations between staff, parents and children.
 They are always fun and engaging.
 Please look out for our next event.

 We offer free flow play during our sessions where children take the lead and make choices over when, where and what to play throughout the session, however there is still routine at the start and end of session.
-We come together together to sing hello, do our Wake and shake then sit and have a talk with each other an opportunity to share, communicate and listen.
-Developing many skills, such as listening, attention and physical.
-Children then go off to play in self-chosen play.
+We start the session by singing hello and acknowledging the day of the week.
+Children then continue to play in self-chosen play.
 Children whom require support will be guided by the adults.
 Throughout the day the children are offered opportunities to join in adult lead activities such as craft, cooking and games or the adult will join in with their play.
-We also have café.
-Towards the end of the session children re-join to tidy up together and have Squiggle, dough gym and/or word of the week activities, we then follow with mat time for story, music and song time.
+We also have snack time.
+Towards the end of the session children re-join to tidy up together and have a dance or physical activity, we then follow with mat time for story, music and song time.
 We always sing good bye to the children going home.
-Children are also encouraged to help with tasks throughout the session such as café, setting out lunch, and in the garden.
+Children are also encouraged to help with tasks throughout the session such as snack time, setting out lunch, and in the garden.
 We are flexible in our approach as we are aware that not every day is the same and are aware of the factors that can impact the children and setting.

 Environmental consciousness and paper free

 We strive to be a setting that teaches children the importance of looking after our environment, by how we recycle and reuse products.
 We also are striving to use less paper and plastics.
 We are using our notice board, website, Tapestry, Facebook and emails to share information with parents however hard copies are available upon request.